 - 14.1.
-Decision adopted by any National Federation and by any Signatory, including Provisional Suspension, which are consistent with the Code and are within the National Federation's authority shall be automatically recognized and implemented by the EHF for the purpose of its European Competitions, upon prior approval of the EHF Anti-Doping Unit. - 14.2.
-The EHF Anti-Doping Unit shall check whether the decisions are in line with the Code and the EHF regulations and do not conflict with "ordre public".
-In doing so, the EHF Anti-Doping Unit shall not review the merits of the decision in question. - 14.3.
-The EHF shall recognize upon approval of the EHF Anti-Doping Unit the same actions of other bodies which have not accepted the Code if the rules of those bodies are otherwise consistent with the Code. - 14.4.
-Subject to the right to appeal provided in article 12, any decision of the EHF regarding a violation of these Regulations, including Provisional Suspensions, shall be recognized by all National Federations, which shall apply this decision for the purposes of their national Competitions and shall take all necessary action to render such decision effective. - 14.5.
-In the event of an anti-doping rules violation within the country of a National Federation, the EHF, via its legal bodies, is authorized to impose a provisional suspension and/or a sanction according to these Regulations if the National Federation fails to do so.
+Decision adopted by any National Federation and by any Signatory, or placed in ADAMS including Provisional Suspension, which are consistent with the Code and are within the National Federation's authority shall be automatically recognised and implemented by the EHF for the purpose of its European Competitions, upon prior approval of the EAU. - 14.2.
+The provision set out in article 14.1 above holds also true to the competent appellate bodies.

+- 14.3.
+The EAU shall check whether the decisions are in line with the Code and the EHF regulations and do not conflict with "ordre public".
+In doing so, the EAU shall not review the merits of the decision in question. - 14.4.
+The EHF shall recognise upon approval of the EAU the same actions of other bodies which have not accepted the Code if the rules of those bodies are otherwise consistent with the Code. - 14.5.
+Subject to the right to appeal provided in article 12, any decision of the EHF regarding a violation of these Regulations, including Provisional Suspensions, shall be recognised by all National Federations, which shall apply this decision for the purposes of their national Competitions and shall take all necessary action to render such decision effective. - 14.6.
+In the event of an anti-doping rules violation within the country of a National Federation, the EHF, via its legal bodies, is authorised to impose a provisional suspension and/or a sanction according to these Regulations if the National Federation fails to do so.
 The implicated Person has the right to be heard, the organisation of the hearing being at the Person's costs.
 He may be provisionally suspended before the hearing or the start of the proceedings.